Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 rewarded for what anyone should do.

-in the interest of Science.
+in the interests of Science.
 It

-appears it is the second most
+appears it is Second most

-complete collection of Lepidoptera,
+Complete collection of Lepidoptera

-(i.e. moths & Butterflies) in the
+( i.e. Moths & Butterflies) in the

 world.
 The only other to compare